How to Build Confidence in Public Speaking

 Facts inform, but stories inspire.

-When you share personal stories, even imperfect ones, you build trust with your audience.
-Oprah Winfrey is one of the greatest public speaker not because her delivery is always flawless, but because her stories are authentic and relatable.
-She’s shared deeply personal moments on air, sometimes stumbling, sometimes emotional — and audiences trust her more because of it.
-So if your story rambles, you lose your place, or your punchline flops, it’s not the end of the world.
-You’re still alive — and more real than ever.
+When you share personal stories, you build trust and emotional connection with your audience.
+Oprah Winfrey is one of the greatest public speakers not because her delivery is flawless, but because her stories are real, vulnerable, and deeply human.
+She’s shared moments of pain, joy, and doubt on air, and audiences connect because they see themselves in her.
+So if your story rambles, you lose your place, or your punchline falls flat, it’s not the end of the world.

 Don’t be afraid to show emotion, vulnerability, or humor.
-If you lose your place or forget a detail, simply acknowledge it and move on.
-Audiences connect with speakers who are genuine, not polished to perfection.
+If you lose your place, acknowledge it and move on, your honesty will likely make people like you more.

 6. Read Widely and Often